 A Mossad agent, a Russian spy and an ultra-Orthodox housewife: Israeli actress Neta Riskin is a chameleon on screen.
 She was nominated for two Israeli Film Academy Ofir Awards.
 When Netflix launched Shtisel, a TV series about an ultra-Orthodox family in Jerusalem, Neta Riskin became famous overnight.
+With her outstanding interpretation of Giti Weiss, an ultra-Orthodox mother of five who is abandoned by her husband, she conquered the hearts of millions of viewers who had a sceptical attitude towards the Jewish community.

 Neta Riskin, tonight you’re going to present the film Shelter at the Yesh Jewish Film Festival in Zurich.
 How often do you go to film festivals abroad and how important are they for you as an actress and as an ambassador of the Israeli film culture?